This article is part of a larger series on Payroll Services.

 Papaya Global: Best TriNet Alternative for Multinational Companies

 Papaya is our top pick for best international payroll service; it provides an intuitive platform, excellent local support, and contractor-only options.
-TriNet did not make the international PEO list, and ADP and Rippling ranked below Papaya because they do not offer the same strength of features this international-only Employer of Record (EoR) provides.
+TriNet did not make the international PEO list, and ADP ranked below Papaya because it does not offer the same strength of features this international-only Employer of Record (EoR) provides.
+(We will be reevaluating Rippling in our next update, as it has improved its international EOR.)
 Unlike TriNet or Rippling, Papaya does not require you to be a US-based business.
 Plus, it has transparent pricing, something only Justworks on this list provides.
+Papaya is also on our best PEO companies list.

 Papaya Global Pricing

-- EoR ($650/employee/month): In-country partners serve as employer of record taking responsibility for payroll, workforce management, benefits, and compliances, while you handle day-to-day tasking of your employee.
+- EoR ($650/employee/month): In-country partners serve as the employer of record, taking responsibility for payroll, workforce management, benefits, and compliances, while you handle the day-to-day tasking of your employee.

 - Payroll ($20/employee/month): The entire payroll process, integration with your HRIS and ERP, pays in local currency.

-- Payroll Intelligence Suite: Real-time business intelligence reporting, employer and payroll costs across locations, and more.
+- Payroll Intelligence Suite ($250/month for the annual plan or $320 per month for the quarterly plan): Real-time business intelligence reporting, employer and payroll costs across locations, and more.

 Papaya Global Features

 - International payroll: Papaya’s Global EoR plan pays your employees, files taxes, and assumes responsibility for errors.
-Papaya works in 160+ countries.
-(The last count we found for TriNet was 115.)
+Papaya works in 160+ countries (the last count we found for TriNet was 115+ and ADP, 140+, while Rippling only handles payroll for international contractors).
 Like others on our list that handle international payroll, it can work with contractors.
 If you need checks mailed, you’ll want to consider ADP, since Papaya does not provide this service.

 - Reports and analysis: The dashboard makes it easy to see employment costs across your entire company or drill down to the individual basics.
 Papaya can also create customized reports.
 Thus, like TriNet, it’s a good alternative for job costing.